Piotr Wcisło, Professor

-Karolina Kitkowska, MBA
+Karolina Kitkowska, MSc

 Lab Manager